Ford E-Series Reliability by Year

 Rate calculation: Complaints per 10,000 vehicles sold = (complaint count / US annual sales) x 10,000.
 This normalizes for sales volume so high-volume models like Civic or Camry aren't unfairly penalized.

-Year classifications: AVOID = 1.5x+ the model's median complaint count.
+Year classifications: AVOID = 1.5x+ the model's median complaint rate.
 GOOD = 0.6x or below.
 Years less than 3 years old are marked TOO NEW (insufficient data).

 See also: Ford E-Seriesaccident & safety statistics from our vehicle history database.